LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ### Split Window Presentation

-In the process of data analysis and interpretation, it is often necessary to switch between different basemaps to obtain different geographic information.
-Therefore, the leafmap package provides the `split_map()` method, which can split the original map output into two submaps, each applying a different basemap.
-Its sample code is as follows:
+In data analysis and interpretation, switching between various basemaps can be crucial to gain different geographic perspectives.
+The Leafmap package accommodates this need with the `split_map()` method.
+This method divides the original map display into two submaps, allowing each to use a different basemap.
+This feature is particularly useful for comparative analysis or for obtaining a more comprehensive understanding of the geographic context.
+Here's an example of how you can use this method:

 ```python
 m8 = leafmap.Map(center=(23.8, 121), toolbar_control=False, layers_control=True)